yt-dlp/yt-dlp/README.md

 * `version`: The video version to extract - `uncut` or `simulcast`

 #### crunchyrollbeta (Crunchyroll)
+* Works with the `--username` option to allow you to login for premium content
 * `format`: Which stream type(s) to extract (default: `adaptive_hls`).
 Potentially useful values include `adaptive_hls`, `adaptive_dash`, `vo_adaptive_hls`, `vo_adaptive_dash`, `download_hls`, `download_dash`, `multitrack_adaptive_hls_v2`
 * `hardsub`: Preference order for which hardsub versions to extract, or `all` (default: `None` = no hardsubs), e.g. `crunchyrollbeta:hardsub=en-US,None`